expo/expo/docs/pages/client/distribution-for-android.md

 Now that you've installed the Expo Dev Client, you are ready to share builds with your team.

-> ⚠️ **Managed Expo projects are not yet supported**, but we are working on bringing it to EAS Build!
+> ⚠️ **Managed Expo projects are not yet supported**, but we are working on bringing the Development Client to the Managed Workflow!
 If you want to build a managed Expo project with the Development Client, you'll have to eject it first.
-See the [Ejecting to Bare Workflow](../workflow/customizing.md) page to learn how.
+See the [Ejecting to Bare Workflow](../../workflow/customizing/) page to learn how.

 ## 1. Generate a Development APK